manodeep/Corrfunc/docs/source/quickstart.rst

 :ref:`step_by_step_install` section of the documentation to get the package and its dependencies set up on your machine.

+If you want to compute correlation functions and have installed the python extensions, then see :ref:`function_usage_examples` for typical tasks.
+Otherwise, read on for the various interfaces available within Corrfunc.

 Computing Clustering Statistics with Corrfunc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~